-The electric drive includes the servo-drive (SD) that is connected to the electrical three-phase grid controlling the rotational speed of the servo-motor (SM) and a number of accessory components which have not been considered in detail in this study.
+The electric drive includes the servo-drive (SD) that is connected to the electrical three-phase grid controlling the rotational speed of the servo-motor (SM) and some accessory components that are not considered in detail in this study.
 The electric drive can be chosen based on the following steps [23]:

-- determine the drive requirements, including the torque, speed, power, control performance, and interfaces; - 2) select the power unit/motor combination; - identify the control unit performance and interface (i.e., communication standards, input/outputs, and safety features); - 4) define the firmware function (e.g., open-loop or closed-loop controller architecture); - 5) select the accessories (e.g., mains filters and chokes, brake resistors/units, capacity modules, cables, and software).
+- 1) determine the drive requirements such as the torque, speed, power, control performance, and interfaces; - 2) select the power unit/motor combination; - identify the control unit performance and interface (i.e., communication standards, input/outputs, and safety features); - define the firmware function (e.g., open-loop or closed-loop controller architecture); - 5) select the accessories (e.g., mains filters and chokes, brake resistors/units, capacity modules, cables, and software).

-The following section shows the sizing of the servo-motor for both the EMC and EHC.
-The servo-drive has been selected to deliver a continuous output current i{cont} so that:
+The following part is the sizing of the servo-motor for both the EMC and the EHC.
+The servo-drive is selected to deliver a continuous output current i{cont} such that:

-$$i{cont} \ge \frac{\tau{cont}}{\tau_0} i_0,$$ (1)
+$$i{cont} \ge \frac{\tau{cont}}{\tau_0} i_0,\tag{1}$$

 where τ{cont} is the required continuous torque, and τ_0 and i_0 are the motor's continuous torque and current at standstill, respectively.
-The continuous operating characteristic S1 (60K) according to EN 60034-1 has been used when sizing the electric drive.
+The continuous operating characteristic S1 (60K) according to EN 60034-1 is used when sizing the electric drive.